rust-or/good_lp/README.md

 The cp_sat crate automatically discovers OR-Tools installed in standard locations (`/usr/local`, `/usr`, `/opt/ortools`, etc.) or via the `ORTOOLS_PREFIX` environment variable.

+If you get a runtime error like `error while loading shared libraries: libortools.so.9`, add your OR-Tools library directory to `LD_LIBRARY_PATH`, or configure the runtime linker via `ldconfig`.
+The `cp_sat` crate's build script embeds the OR-Tools library path into the binary, but due to a [cargo limitation](https://github.com/rust-lang/cargo/issues/12843) this does not propagate to downstream projects, causing problems on systems where the installation location is not in the default search path.

 [cp_sat]: https://developers.google.com/optimization/cp/cp_solver

 ## Variable types